GreatCowBASIC/Help/output/md/lcd_io_8_example.md

     #define LCD_RS PORTE.0
     #define LCD_Enable PORTE.2
     #define LCD_Data_Port PORTD
+    #define LCD_WIDTH 20                ;specified lcd width for clarity only.
+20 is the default width

     ;Here are various LCD commands which can be used.
     ;These are the LCD commands for the HD44780 controller